voor Nederlands

 Soumik Datta

-Yama travelled to Mumbai India in 1998 to receive further guidence under the late Tabla maestro Ustad Alla Rakha khan from the Punjab Gharana school of Tabla.
-Yama has be fortunate and blessed to have studied and toured throughout Europe/Australia with the late Tabla legend Ustad Zakir Hussain.
+Yama received his initial training from his Father Ustad Sarshar from the tender age of 2 years old.
+Yama travelled to Mumbai (India) in 1998 to receive further guidance under the late Tabla maestro Ustad Alla Rakha Khan from the Punjab Gharana school of Tabla.
+Yama has been fortunate and blessed to have studied and toured throughout Europe and Australia with the late Tabla legend Ustad Zakir Hussain.

+Yama is a senior disciple of Ustad Fazal Qureshi and studies regularly with his Guru at the Ustad Allah Rakha Institute of Music in Mumbai (India).
 Yama regularly performs throughout the world with all types of music genres and is always in high demand by his fellow musicians.
-He has performed in Prestigious venues such as the Sydney Opera House where he scored 100% for his HSC exam for musical performance and was asked to perform amongst the top 10 performers in the state of NSW.
+He has performed in Prestigious venues such as the Sydney Opera House where he scored 100% for his HSC exam for musical performance and was asked to perform amongst the top 10 performers in the state of New South Wales (Australia).

 Watch Yama’s Performances